 As it was my sister’s first time in the city, of course we made the necessary stop to the sites dotted along Rome’s historic district – the first most certainly being the Colosseum.
 Enjoying a terraced lunch just feet away from this famous ancient amphitheater is what vacationing is all about.
 My first of many plates of cacio e pepe for the week and a glass of Tuscan Chardonnay was the perfect accompaniment for the beyond stellar view.

 After tossing a coin in the Trevi, wandering up all 135 of the Spanish steps, and stopping for a gelato break (or two); we were spent.
 A crisp glass of Sardinian Vermentino was calling my name at an outdoor café in the center of Piazza Navona.
-An accordion tune danced through the square as we chatted and sipped and soaked up the warm March sun.
+An accordion tune danced through the square as we chatted and sipped and soaked up the mild March sun.
 Time felt still in the late afternoon of the crowded Roman piazza.

 The next day was equally warm and sunny – perfect for venturing to the world’s smallest sovereign state.
 The Vatican City is home to the Pope, a large collection of Italy’s most precious artworks, and the larger-than-life St. Peter’s Basilica.
 Independent from Rome, the Vatican has its own postal code, currency, and army.
 The ostentatious Swiss Guards are hard to miss in their neon orange uniforms, a dress code that has been implemented for centuries.
 Not to miss is the Vatican Museum which also grants access to the world-famous Sistine Chapel.